Management (MGMT)

 MGMT 446, CROSS-CULTURAL MANAGEMENT, 4 Credits

-Provides a comprehensive understanding of cross-cultural management issues including leading culturally diverse workforces and managing diversity in the workplace.
-Students will not only learn theoretical foundations and best practices to address regarding global work practices, but also learn how to transfer and apply the course materials in this course to their
+Builds a comprehensive understanding of cross-cultural management issues including leading culturally diverse workforces and managing diversity in the workplace.
+Emphasizes theoretical foundations and best practices to address regarding global work practices, and related practical applications.

 Available via Ecampus